webforj/webforj-documentation/docs/components/checkbox.md

 The `CheckBox` component supports indeterminism, which is a UI pattern commonly used in forms and lists to indicate that a group of checkboxes has a mixture of checked and unchecked states.
 This state is represented by a third visual state, typically displayed as a filled square or a dash inside the checkbox.
 There are a few common use cases associated with the indeterminate status:

-- Selecting multiple items: Indeterminism is useful when users need to select multiple items from a list or a set of options.
+- **Selecting multiple items**: Indeterminism is useful when users need to select multiple items from a list or a set of options.
 It allows users to indicate that they want to select some, but not all, of the available choices.

-- Hierarchical data: Indeterminism can be employed in scenarios where there is a hierarchical relationship between CheckBoxes.
+- **Hierarchical data**: Indeterminism can be employed in scenarios where there is a hierarchical relationship between CheckBoxes.
 For example, when selecting categories and subcategories, the indeterminate state can represent that some subcategories are selected while others are not, and the parent category is in the indeterminate state.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=componentdemos.checkboxdemos.CheckboxIndeterminate'